 - What Is A Medicaid Waiver?

 Medicaid Waivers help provide services to people who would otherwise be in a nursing home or hospital to receive long-term care in the community.
-Although there are waivers for many conditions, our focus is towards waivers for people who have developmental disabilities.
+Although there are waivers for many conditions, our focus is towards waivers for people who have intellectual disabilities, developmental disabilities, and autism.

 Many people who qualify for waiver services are not even aware that they exist.
 Families struggle alone, to provide care- creating economic, physical, and emotional strain.
 States do not educate people about these programs, and it is often only through crisis that people realize help is available.